Gauteng Branch Chair: Natalie Pullen

-Natalie Pullen is an environmental scientist, with 17 years of experience in Integrated Environmental Management, Integrated Waste Management and Water Resource Management.
-She holds an MSc Degree in Environmental Biotechnology from Rhodes University and is a registered EAP.
+Natalie is an environmental scientist, with seventeen years of experience in Integrated Environmental Management, Integrated Waste Management and Water Resource Management.
+She holds an MSc Degree in Environmental Biotechnology from Rhodes University and is an EAPASA registered EAP.
 Her experience in both the public and private sector has equipped her with a working understanding of the regulators' perspective as well as an appreciation of the client's needs.

 Natalie is a single parent to four amazing children who are over-achievers in various spheres of academics, sport and culture.
 Natalie is an avid swimmer, runner and cyclist and keeps her gorgeous figure by staying active.
 She is an active Christian and gets much of her strength from her faith.
 Her heroes are her parents, and it seems super-parents run in the family.
 Her theme song is by Amanda Cook “You make me Brave”, and I think Natalie is probably the bravest member of Team Awesome.

 Natalie is like the heroine in 1940’s movie, always gorgeous, glamorous, understated, but I feel like she could catch a bullet if the time came.
 With a smile on her face.

 Zama was born and raised in Durban and matriculated at Durban Girls’ College.
 She started her career working within the environmental fraternity in 2007, in the mine applications rights space.
 With an undergraduate degree in BSc Environmental Geology from the University of Johannesburg she has managed to obtain work experience in consulting, mining and is currently working within the energy sector.
 She has an honours degree in BSc Energy Studies which she obtained from the University of Johannesburg.